commercialhaskell/haskelldocumentation/outline/intermediate-haskell.md

 be expanded.
 If you have thoughts on missing pieces, please bring them up on the issue tracker.

-__NOTE__ This list was copy-pasted from MezzoHaskell, and needs to be restructured correctly into outline format.

 ## Core information

 You understand the basics of Haskell syntax and some common library functions.